Virgin Galactic looks like newest cult stock as short sellers dig in

-SAN FRANCISCO (Reuters) - Wall Street’s newest cult stock appears to be Richard Branson’s Virgin Galactic Holdings Inc (SPCE.N), as investors drive the space tourism stock to sky-high levels and short sellers dig in their heels.
+SAN FRANCISCO, Feb 19 (Reuters) - Wall Street’s newest cult stock appears to be Richard Branson’s Virgin Galactic Holdings Inc, as investors drive the space tourism stock to sky-high levels and short sellers dig in their heels.

 Virgin Galactic jumped 15% on Wednesday, adding to a rally that has seen the money-losing company surge over 300% since early December.

-That hypersonic ascent has made it a favorite among short sellers betting the shares will eventually fall back to earth, drawing comparisons to Tesla Inc (TSLA.O), which has also surged in recent months.
+That hypersonic ascent has made it a favorite among short sellers betting the shares will eventually fall back to earth, drawing comparisons to Tesla Inc, which has also surged in recent months.

 “I’m calling it Tesla Junior because it’s showing all the signs of becoming a cult stock on the long and on the short side,” said Ihor Dusaniwsky, a managing director at S3 Partners, a financial analytics firm.